gojko/hexgridwidget/README.md

-# hexgridwidget
+# A simple jQuery Hex Grid Widget

-A simple jQuery Hex Grid Widget, implemented using SVG, for prototyping hex-grid based games.
+A simple jQuery Hex grid Widget, implemented using SVG, for prototyping hex-grid based games.

+- Just plain DOM, works in all browsers, easy to manipulate
+- Does not force any styling (so you can style it any way you want, using normal CSS)
-- Fields can are clickable, and the grid has dispatches an event with row and column position for easy analysis
+- Fields can are clickable, and the grid has dispatches an event with row and column position for easy click handling
 - Fields have DOM attributes attached to signal row and column position, so you can easily select them using jQuery or DOM selectors.
 - Fields have jQuery meta-data attached to point to the center of the field, so you can easily put other objects on them and position relative to the grid
-- Everything can be styled using CSS, there is no style enforcement by the widget.

 ## Usage